marshmallow-code/apispec/docs/writing_plugins.rst

            """Operation helper that add `deprecated` flag if in `kwargs`
            """
            if kwargs.pop("deprecated", False) is True:
-               for key, value in iteritems(operations):
+               for key, value in operations.items():
                    value["deprecated"] = True